-- 1. Remove the screw at the base of the transmitter with a small Phillips-head screwdriver. - 2.
+- 1. Remove the screw at the base of the transmitter with a small Phillips-head screwdriver. - NOTE: Be careful when removing this screw as the head of the screw can strip out. - 2.
 Separate the keypad from the transmitter by pushing any button from outside.